databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 ## token block

-You can specify a `token` block in the body of workspace resource, so that Terraform manages the refresh of PAT token for the deployment user.
+You can specify a `token` block in the body of the workspace resource, so that Terraform manages the refresh of the PAT token for the deployment user.
 The other option is to create [databricks_obo_token](obo_token.md), though it requires Premium or Enterprise plan enabled as well as more complex setup.
-Token block exposes `token_value`, that holds sensitive PAT token and optionally it can accept two arugments:
+Token block exposes `token_value`, that holds sensitive PAT token and optionally it can accept two arguments:

 -> **Note** Tokens managed by `token {}` block are recreated when expired.